• Skip to primary navigation

 Palmar Supinate Grasp – 12-15 months old

-At this age, a young toddler begins use a palmar supinate grasp.
+At this age, a young toddler begins to use a palmar supinate grasp.
 It is a fisted grasp with the thumb wrapped at the top of the writing utensil.
 This is usually accompanied by scribbling.
 This is considered a primitive grasp.

 Palmar supinate grasp, typical pencil grasp development in children.